ALL 2026 HASHIRI SHINCHA HAVE ARRIVED - TRY NOW WITH 10% OFF! CODE:

 Tea Farm

-Mr Eiichi Matsushita 松下栄市 is a passionate tea farmer operating the tea farm in its 4th generation.
-When steaming and processing the tea, Mr Matsushita himself stands at the machine to monitor the process.
-The family resettled from Shizuoka to Banyamine, Tanegashima in 1909 and brought their tea-making expertise with them.
-Mr Matsushita has served as the president of the Tanegashima Arasha Factory Association for 12 years.
-His tea fields are located in the best green tea terroir of Tanegashima.
+Mr Eiichi Matsushita (松下栄市) is a passionate fourth-generation tea farmer.
+During the steaming and processing of the tea, he stands at the steaming machine in order to monitor the process himself.
+In 1909, the family relocated from Shizuoka to Banyamine on Tanegashima, bringing their expertise in tea cultivation to this pristine natural island.
+Mr Matsushita served as President of the Tanegashima Arasha Factory Association for 12 years.
+His tea fields are located in Tanegashima’s finest green tea terroir.

 Hashiri Shincha Tanegashima Saemidori